buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_CommunicationsAppliancePHistory.md

 # Pset_CommunicationsAppliancePHistory

-Captures realtime information for communications devices, such as for server farm energy usage.
-HISTORY: Added in IFC4.
+Captures realtime information for communications devices, such as for server farm energy usage.<!-- end of definition --> HISTORY: Added in IFC4.